-Cisco Security Intelligence Operations has detected significant activity related to spam e-mail messages that claim to contain a court notice for the recipient.
+Cisco Security has detected significant activity related to spam e-mail messages that claim to contain a court notice for the recipient.
 The text in the e-mail message tries to convince the recipient to open the attachment to view the details.
 However, the .zip attachment contains a malicious .exe file that, when executed, attempts to infect the system with malicious code.

 E-mail messages that are related to this threat (RuleID4037KVR) may contain the following files: